HarshKapadia2/git_basics/README.md

 - The official website is https://git-scm.com/

 ## Git-Bash
-- It is a shell, ie, a CLI to use git
+- It is a shell, ie, a CLI to use git.
 - The official website is https://git-scm.com/
 - Repos (Part 1)
    - Git stores information in a data structure called a repository.
-   - The Git repository is stored in the same directory as the project itself, in a subdirectory called .git.
+   - The Git repository is stored in the same directory as the project itself, in a subdirectory called '.git'.
+(Enable hidden folders to see the '.git' folder.)
    - Apart from storing files, repositories also maintain the history.
    - Local repo
       - What makes git so awesome is that it is a DVCS.
 Your local repository has exactly the same features and functionality as any other git repository.